ndlarsen/ndlarsen.github.io/_posts/2021-04-30-user-based-update-alternatives.md

 /home/vboxuser/bin/terraform15 - priority 1
 ```
 ### A _small_ issue and a few suboptimal approaches to a "solution"
 At this point we can handle the registered binaries as we normally would, albeit we need to supply the `altdir` and `admindir` flags each time which does get just as cumbersome as having to supply sudo and a password, if not worse.
-I can think of two approaches to solve this but none of them are really great and both causes us to lose the ability to tab-complete with this funtionality and I _really_ like my tab-completion.
+I can think of two approaches to solve this but none of them are really great and both causes us to lose the ability to tab-complete with this functionality and I _really_ like my tab-completion.
 We can either add an alias to our shell
 ```bash
 alias updateAlt='update-alternatives --altdir .local/etc/alternatives/ --admindir .local/var/lib/alternatives/'
 ```